Evelio Tieles: Other activities

-Apart from his outstanding career as a concert performer and professor, Evelio Tieles has dedicated great energy, time and effort to the promotion of activities that benefit the cultural education and development, not just in his native Cuba, but also in Spain.
+Apart from his career as a concert performer and professor, Evelio Tieles has dedicated time and effort to the promotion of activities that benefit the cultural education and development, not just in his native Cuba, but also in Spain.
 During the Post-Revolutionary period (after 1960), he promoted and organized in Cuba the bowed string instruments training, and fundamentally for the violin.

 Evelio Tieles founded along with the Cuban double-bassist Orestes Urfé the National School of Arts Chamber Orchestra, in 1981.
 He has also founded the Vila-seca Chamber Orchestra (Tarragona, Spain), from which he was Artistic Director for 27 years, in 1986; the Havana Chamber Ensemble in 1988 and the Camagüey Chamber Orchestra in 1994.
 As a consequence of his pedagogic activity during the 1990s, two chamber orchestras were created: the Manuel Saumell Orchestra and the Havana Chamber Orchestra.

 Tieles was President of the Music Section of the National Union of Writers and Artists of Cuba (UNEAC), from 1977 to 1984, and worked for many years as coordinator of the Cuban Music Journeys and the Contemporary Music Festival of the Socialist Countries in Havana, Cuba.
 He also created the Contemporary Music Festival of Havana, and founded along with his brother Cecilo, the Tieles Duo, to which many composers, such as Ramón Barce, Xavier Benguerel, Harold Gramatges, José Ardévol, Nilo Rodríguez, Salvador Pueyo and Gottfried Glöckner, among others, have dedicated original compositions.
 Other important Cuban composers have dedicated pieces to Evelio Tieles, such as the Cuban composers Alfredo Diez Nieto and Roberto Valera and the Spanish composer Ramón Barce.

+In 2022, Tieles published a book Sentir-Pensar: El violin y yo (Feel-Think: The violin and me) in which he discusses his life, his pedagogical exprience with the violin, and his musical research.